 Proposals are the basis of organizational development, from business plans to operational plans to sales.
-Students will craft a proposal for a significant project or program in a communications related area.
-This will be a team based exercise and produce a full proposal including a financial forecast or budget.
-Teams will produce and present a professional quality proposal.
+To demonstrate program competence, students will craft and present a proposal for a significant project or program in a communications related area of a new or existing business including relevant budgets and operations plans.
 This course is normally completed in a student's last term.